5/6/2025

 Executive Chairman

-Now I will turn back to Rod for closing remarks.
-Great, thanks Bill.
-Thanks Michael.
+Now, I will turn back to Rod for closing remarks.
+Great.
+Thanks, Bill.
+Thanks, Michael.
 We end at 25 with a focus on operational delivery as we continue to rebuild our track record of being a reliable producer and adding shareholder value through various initiatives.
-As you have heard, we are pleased with our results out of the gating quarter one and we'll build on this momentum over the course of the year.
-We're thrilled that we have closed an integrated CCMV into SSR with a steady production and cash flow is expected to contribute meaningfully to our business for many years to come.
-Overall, our business is in excellent shape and we are focused on delivering on a number of operational improvements and growth initiatives during the year.
-We believe the company has significant upside and look forward to progressing the various drivers to realise this potential during 2025.
-So with that, I'm going to turn the call over to the operator for any questions you may have.
+As you have heard, we are pleased with our results out of the gate in quarter one, and we'll build on this momentum over the course of the year.
+We're thrilled that we have closed the closed and integrated ccmv into ssr with a steady production and cash flows expected to contribute meaningfully to our business for many years to come overall our business is in excellent shape and we are focused on delivering on a number of operational improvements and growth initiatives during the year We believe the company has significant upside and look forward to progressing the various drivers to realize his potential during 2025.
+So with that, I'm going to call, turn the call over to the operator for any questions you may have.
 Thank you.

 speaker